A Field in England (2013)

 A Field in England‘s release strategy was way ahead of its time.
 Half a decade ago, before studios started doing it out of necessity, this film was released in the cinema, on DVD and on Film 4 on the same day.
 Wheatley adopted a similar strategy five years later when Happy New Year, Colin Burstead found a home on BBC iPlayer for a full year.
 Clearly Wheatley doesn’t so much mind how you watch his movies, only that you do.

-The influence of Ridley Scott, Stanley Kubrick and Nicholas Roeg are clear.
+The influences of Ridley Scott, Stanley Kubrick and Nicholas Roeg are clear.
 From Scott, Wheatley takes economical realisation of a battle scene on a budget (as Scott achieved in his debut The Duellists) – all you need is smoke, sound effects and your actors’ performances.
 From Kubrick and Roeg, Wheatley constantly plays with the passage of time and warped character perception.

 Whitehead may see himself as the intellectual superior of the group (Amy Jump’s well-honed screenplay gives him more flowery exclamations to contrast his companions’ earthy utterances like “I’m not a soldier – I’m not accustomed to this trajectory!”) but they all find themselves on the lowest rung of 17th Century English society.